Concept Design and Development

 We displayed the demographic of users, revenue, most popular areas and most profitable areas to satisfy the user needs of Mia (Data Analyst).
 We used SPIN's orange as a highlight color to emphasize data and blue to show comparable data.

-We animated the map and controls to show how micro-mobility areas around the map would change according to time and selections, with changes in saturation of color according to density.
-We also show how the bar chart (top) and line chart (bottom) would change according to time.
+The map and controls change to show how micro-mobility areas around the map would update according to filters and reflect on the map with saturation of color.
+The bar chart (top) and line chart (bottom) in the data view also changes over to time.

 Before iterating on our previous dashboard design, we refined the controls around the dashboard, to make them more visible, accessible, intuitive, and/or most effective for our users.